-15 minutes of duration at major resonant frequency
+15 minutes of duration at major resonant frequency 5-350 Hz @ 0.75 g c.
+Non-operating

 Vibration occurring at these levels may degrade operational performance during the abnormal vibration period.
 Specified operational performance will continue when normal operating vibration levels are resumed.
 This assumes system recovery routines are available.
+Abnormal vibration may be applied in the X, Y, or Z axis.